List of A Song of Ice and Fire characters: Osha

 Osha (/ˈoʊʃə/) is a wildling woman who sneaks south of the Wall to escape the Others.
 When she and her fellow refugees try to kidnap Bran Stark in A Game of Thrones, she is captured by Robb Stark and taken back to Winterfell, eventually employed as a scullery maid, and is given limited freedom for her good behavior.
 She becomes close to Bran Stark and often gives him advice about the oncoming winter.
 When Theon Greyjoy captures Winterfell, Osha chooses to protect Bran and Rickon over her freedom.
-She joins Bran and Rickon hiding in Winterfell's crypt after faking escape.
+She joins Bran and Rickon, hiding in Winterfell's crypt after faking an escape.
 She later parts ways with Bran and is entrusted to take care of Rickon through the North in their escape, and by A Dance with Dragons, they are reported to have landed on the island of Skagos, supposedly inhabited by cannibals.

 Jeyne Poole

 Jeyne Poole is the daughter of Vayon Poole, the steward of Winterfell, and Sansa Stark's best friend.
 She has brown eyes and dark hair and is described as being very pretty.
 Following the arrest of Eddard Stark in A Game of Thrones, the members and servants of his household are killed.
 Jeyne reappears in A Dance with Dragons, having survived the massacre by being sent to Petyr Baelish's brothels.
 The Lannisters use her as a stand-in for Sansa's younger sister Arya and send her north to marry Ramsay Bolton at Winterfell.
 Theon Greyjoy recognizes that she is a fake, and that the Boltons are aware of the ruse.
 It is implied that Ramsay Bolton tortures her and forces her to perform sexual acts on dogs.

 Jon Snow, Arya's half-brother, believes Jeyne to be the real Arya and sends Mance Rayder to rescue her.
 The group enlists Theon's help, but their cover is blown and Theon and Jeyne barely escape.